zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/README.md

 Discover how to connect your Git repository in the [Set up a repository guide](./best-practices.md).

-### Stacks, Models, and Pipelines
+### Stacks, Pipelines, Models, and Artifacts

 Understanding the relationship between stacks, models, and pipelines is key to designing an efficient ZenML project:
 - Stacks: Define your infrastructure and tool configurations
 - Models: Represent your machine learning models and their metadata
 - Pipelines: Encapsulate your ML workflows
+- Artifacts: Track your data and model outputs

-Learn about organizing these components in the [Organizing Stacks, Pipelines, and Models guide](./stacks-pipelines-models.md).
+Learn about organizing these components in the [Organizing Stacks, Pipelines, Models, and Artifacts guide](./stacks-pipelines-models.md).

 ### Access Management and Roles